What is Google Gemini (formerly Bard)? Everything you need to know

 What can Google Gemini (formerly Bard) do?

-Gemini 3: Google's latest AI Milestone
+Gemini 3: Google's latest AI milestone

 How does Google Gemini (formerly Bard) work?